Sinthya01/VSTS-vscode-extension/CONTRIBUTING.md

 We welcome pull requests!
 Fork this repo and send us your contributions.
 Go [here](https://help.github.com/articles/using-pull-requests/) to get familiar with GitHub pull requests.

 Before submitting your request, ensure that both `gulp` and `gulp test` succeed.

+**UPDATE**: With a recent commit, integration tests were added under the *test-integration* folder.
+These tests are run by the CI build and the results are reported back to any pull request as a "build check".
+The integration tests are not runnable outside of the CI build without setting up additional infrastructure.
+As such, it isn't required that a contributor run these tests before submitting the pull request.
+However, if an issue arises that breaks the integration tests, please file an issue and I'll follow up as quickly as possible.
+Note that the build for this repo is set to build every night and runs unit and integration tests at that time.